saleor/dummy-payment-app/README.md

 ### App features

-- Create new checkouts from Saleor Dashboard and create orders:
+- Create new checkouts and orders from the Saleor Dashboard:

 ![Dummy Payment App has UI in Saleor dashboard for creating new orders from checkouts with Transactions](docs/1_checkout.jpeg)